-Japan in a suitcase program (Elementary school program)
+Japan in a suitcase program (Elementary and middle school program)

-Teams of English and Japanese speaking volunteers visit elementary schools to introduce Japan and Japanese culture to first through third grade students by comparing cultural similarities and differences between Japanese and American students.
+Teams of English and Japanese speaking volunteers visit elementary schools to introduce Japan and Japanese culture to elementary and middle school students by comparing cultural similarities and differences between Japanese and American students.
 Each team will be provided with a curriculum outline and a suitcase containing posters, books and everyday articles to help students visualize and understand contemporary life in Japan.
 Volunteers will help students learn how to say some Japanese greetings, how to count in Japanese, and how to write a few simple Kanji through hands-on activities.

 Japanese Language and Culture Visits (High school program)